Jesse-V/OnioNS-HS/README.md

 The hidden service edition of the OnioNS software is primarily a command-line utility.
 Currently it supports the ability to claim a domain name, a number of sub-domains, and send this information over a Tor circuit to the OnioNS network.

 > 1. Create a hidden service.
-This usually involves un-commenting the relevent HS lines in your Tor torrc configuration file, then setting up a web server.
-This software is designed for hidden service operators, so this should be a familiar process.
-As this is beta software, I do not recommend using a valuable hidden service in production, so I recommend making a new one to try out.
+See [this guide](https://www.torproject.org/docs/tor-hidden-service) for instructions on how to do this.
+As this is beta software, I do not recommend using a valuable hidden service in production, so I recommend making a new one for testing purposes.
-> 1. **onions-hs --hsKey <path to HS key>**
+> 2. **onions-hs --hsKey <path to HS key>**
-> 2. Follow the on-screen instructions.
+> 3. Follow the on-screen instructions.
 You may claim a single .tor domain (which will point to your hidden service) and up to 24 subdomains, which must point to a .tor or .onion address of your choosing.

 For your convenience, I have generated a key that you may experiment with, via *onions-hs --hsKey /var/lib/tor-onions/example.key* I do not recommend using this key for a hidden service as others have access to this private key.